-“I’ve personally seen an uptick in clients struggling with anxiety disorders, especially over the last year,” Dr. Nick Bach told The Epoch Times by email.
-Bach is a certified psychologist working with Grace Psychological Services in Louisville, Kentucky.
+“I’ve personally seen an uptick in clients struggling with anxiety disorders, especially over the last year,” psychologist Nick Bach told The Epoch Times by email.
+Bach works with Grace Psychological Services in Louisville, Kentucky.

-Beyond the increased patient load, he’s also witnessed a more recent trend of clients with anxiety disorders who were improving but have returned to his office with worsening symptoms.
+Beyond the increased patient load, he’s also witnessed a more recent trend: clients with anxiety disorders who initially improve, but later return to his office with worsening symptoms.
 He attributes much of this to economic uncertainty and increased exposure to news and social media.

-Mental health outpatient therapist Elizabeth Douglas has also seen a surge in anxiety disorders and depression.
+Mental health outpatient therapist Elizabeth Douglas said she has also seen a surge in anxiety disorders and depression.

 Among these is chronic stress from “prolonged uncertainty” related to economic, social, and political changes.
 Social isolation, shifts in human interactions, and job burnout also play a role, she said.